andrea-sdl/work-hats-book/01-contents/32-how-to-write.md

 The other person can easily spot the issue in your talk and you will feel them too.

-The last thing to do is to write more, and take more time to write so that by practising you reach a better skill in this area.
+The last thing to do is to write more, and take more time to write so that by practicing you reach a better skill in this area.

 Iterate until you reach confidence in the writing and you're done..
 You won't become the next Stephen King by doing this, but you'll at least improve the basic writing skills.